pull-stream/pull-fetch/README.md

 ### `fetch.result(url, [options])`

 A wrapper around `fetch` that resolves the stream into a buffer.
 Parameters are the same.

+It is used as more simple version of `fetch`, if you just want to end value.

 #### Example